JingMatrix/KernelBuilds/README.md

 The helper module serves two critical functions:

 1.  **Systemless Module Loading:** Its primary job is to package all the necessary kernel modules (`.ko` driver files) into a safe, systemless module.
 This means your `/vendor` partition is never modified.
+2.  **A52s Camera Fix:** The module automatically detects if it is being installed on a Galaxy A52s and applies a systemless patch to the camera libraries.
+This fixes the common "camera crash" issue that occurs on devices with an unlocked bootloader.
-2.  **Runtime Property Injection:** The `service.sh` script within the helper module is specifically designed to fix the problem created by the bootable `vbmeta`.
+3.  **Runtime Property Injection:** The `service.sh` script within the helper module is specifically designed to fix the problem created by the bootable `vbmeta`.
 It runs at boot and uses `resetprop` to **add the missing `ro.boot.vbmeta.*` properties back into the system**.
 By providing these properties, it spoofs a clean, stock boot environment and provides the necessary foundation for passing integrity checks.

 ---